thebgacademy/ModDotPlot/README.md

 ## Session Leader(s)

-Exploring Satellite DNA using ModDotPlot
+National Human Genome Research Institute, Johns Hopkins University

-- Alex Sweeten, PhD
+- Alex Sweeten, PhD Student

 ## Description
-I’d like to give a brief talk on ModDotPlot and how it’s used to visualize tandem repeats.
-Then I’d like to have attendees run ModDotPlot on a set of “unknown” genome assemblies, and analyze their centromere location, satellite content, and see if there are any misassemblies.
+This session will introduce the tool ModDotPlot for visualizing large tandem repeats.
+Attendees will learn how to optimally run ModDotPlot on a set of “unknown” genome assemblies, and analyze their centromere location, satellite content, and see if there are any misassemblies.

 ## Prerequisites